comprna/MoSEA/README.md

 Required Input:  4 files (2 regulated files: fasta & count_table, 2 control files: fasta & count_table) generated in Analysis (A).

-**Important**: Please seperate variable region types prior to each enrichment analysis.
+**Important**: Only in case of running SUPPA events, please seperate variable region types prior to each enrichment analysis.
 For eg.

 1) To seperate upstream region of SE event from fasta file (regulated and control):